cgermain/GAILA/README.md

 To use the interface, open your web browser (firefox or chrome) and type localhost:5000 into the URL bar.
 If the server is running correctly, you should see the User Interface for our GPM and MGF-parsing scripts.

+###Please keep the summary file created after each run in the folder with the output files.
+This will save time calculating total intensitites for future runs.

-## FOR MAC
+## FOR MAC / LINUX
-Unfortunately, an installation script hasn't been written for macs yet, but one is coming soon.

-### If the installation doesn't work, or you have any questions about how to use the interface, you can contact me at samuel.lobel@gmail.com for help.
+Currently a work in progress.

+### If there are any issues with installation, the web interface, or the scripts themselves, please email germain@cabm.rutgers.edu.